DexterHuang/CyberCodeOnline/UpdateNote.md

     - Personal vow phrases (up to 64 characters)
   - Marriage contracts with expiry dates that can be extended using Rose Bouquet gifts to your partner.
   - Marriage extensions trigger global chat announcements celebrating enduring love
-  - Access marriage settings through player profiles for customization
+  - Access marriage settings through player profiles for customisation
   - Either partner can end the marriage at any time For detailed information, please refer to the marriage tutorial page.